Jagaaan

 Jagaaan (ジャガーン, Jagān) is a Japanese manga series written by Muneyuki Kaneshiro and illustrated by Kensuke Nishida.
 It was serialized in Shogakukan's Weekly Big Comic Spirits from February 2017 to November 2021, with its chapters collected in fourteen tankōbon volumes.

 Publication

 Written by Muneyuki Kaneshiro and illustrated by Kensuke Nishida, Jagaaan was serialized in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from February 6, 2017, to November 8, 2021.
 Shogakukan collected its chapters in fourteen tankōbon volumes, released from May 30, 2017, to December 28, 2021.

+In January 2026, Abrams ComicArts announced that it had licensed the series for English publication, with the first volume set to release in September of the same year.